maxray/maxray.github.io/_posts/2020-09-01-30-days-of-running.md

 I was going to go for a longer slow pace run today - but we are meant to be going for a walk in the hills later so decided to go faster and shorter.
 A couple of slower km's whilst admiring the new signage for the pilot LTN by us meant I missed out on my fastest time this month but it is alllll good. :)

 Three weeks down and the countdown from 10 has begun!

+#### Day 22 (Interval run 3.39km in 26.02)

+Did not want to get up today and the run felt almost like I was out of my body.. no more to say.